 Dr. Haiduven is currently the Director of the Infection Control Programs at the USF COPH.
 These include a Master’s in Public Health with Infection Control Concentration (which she developed in 2013), a Graduate Certificate in Infection Control (since 2003) and an infection control minor in the Bachelors of Science in Public Health Undergraduate Program.
 She teaches three of the four required infection control concentration courses.

-She has over 25 years of experience as an Infection Control Professional and is currently board certified in Infection Control (CIC) from the Certification Board of Infection Control (CBIC).
-Dr. Haiduven is the course director and instructor for 3 courses: 1) Disease Surveillance & Monitoring (PHC 6251) offered in the fall semester, 2) Infectious Disease Prevention Strategies (PHC 6517), offered in the spring semester and 3) Infection Control Program Design (PHC 6314).
+She has over 20 years of experience as an Infection Control Professional and is currently board certified in Infection Control (CIC) from the Certification Board of Infection Control (CBIC) as well as a Fellow of APIC (Association for Professionals in Infection Control & Epidemiology).
+Dr. Haiduven is the course director and instructor for 3 courses: 1) Disease Surveillance & Monitoring (PHC 6251), 2) Infectious Disease Prevention Strategies (PHC 6517), and 3) Infection Control Program Design (PHC 6314).

 Dr. Haiduven's research interests have been in the prevention of sharps injuries in healthcare workers, with a focus on evaluating sharps devices designed for safety.
 Dr. Haiduven has served as a mentor for numerous students in their applied practice experiences and/or special projects, resulting in opportunities for students to engage in research in her labs, scientific presentations, and contributing to writing abstracts and manuscripts.

 She served as Trainer, Centers for Disease Control & Prevention’s “Safety Training Course for Healthcare Workers Going to West Africa in Response to the 2014 Ebola Outbreak”, Anniston, Alabama, October 2014-March 2015, participating in 7/15 trainings that were provided.